StarRocks/starrocks/docs/en/sql-reference/sql-statements/loading_unloading/INSERT.md

 ## Description

 Inserts data into a specific table or overwrites a specific table with data.
-For detailed information about the application scenarios, see [Load data with INSERT](../../../loading/InsertInto.md).
 From v3.2.0 onwards, INSERT supports writing data into files in remote storage.
-You can [use INSERT INTO FILES() to unload data from StarRocks to remote storage](../../../unloading/unload_using_insert_into_files.md).
+You can use INSERT INTO FILES() to unload data from StarRocks to remote storage.

 You can submit an asynchronous INSERT task using [SUBMIT TASK](ETL/SUBMIT_TASK.md).